 1928(6th of Nisan): Rabbi Meir Dan Plotzki, son of Rabbi Chaim Yitzchak Ber Plotzker of Kutno, the President of Kollel Polen and a prolific author whose works included Chemdas Yisrael on Sefer ha-Mitzvot passed away today.
 When Rabbi Meir Dan Plotzki visited America, he “pronounced Manischewtiz matzah to be thoroughly reliable – ‘there is none more faithful to be found’ – citing “constant supervision of one of the sages of Jerusalem,” Rabbi Mendel M. Hochstein.

-1930: Birthdate of David Meyer who gained fame as David Jansen the lead in the long running TV drama, “The Fugitive.”
+1930: Birthdate of actor David Janssen.
+Born David Meyer, Jansen gained fame playing the lead in the long running TV drama, “The Fugitive.”

 1930: Flyweight Moe Mizler fought his 39th bout at Whitechapel, London, UK